-- You are age 5 to 17 years. - You get a dose sooner than 6 months after you have completed your primary series. - You get a viral vector-based vaccine as a third dose, booster dose, or additional dose.
+- You are age 5 to 17 years. - You get a dose sooner than 6 months after completing your primary series. - You get a viral vector-based vaccine as a third dose, booster dose, or additional dose.

-Talk to your healthcare provider about which vaccine you can get and when you should have your doses.
+Talk to your healthcare provider about which vaccine you can get and when to have your doses.